 Carbon filters are what you need if it’s important to neutralize the air coming out of your exhaust.
 A good carbon filter will make sure you never accidentally leak the smell of cannabis out through a window into your neighborhood.

 These devices use activated carbon to chemically absorb smells and other impurities from any air that is pushed through the filter.

-The most common way to do this is to set up a carbon filter as a part of your exhaust system, which will have an exhaust fan pulling hot air away from your grow area.
+The most common way to do this is to set up a carbon filter as a part of your exhaust system in a sealed grow tent, and use an exhaust fan pulling hot air away from your grow area.
 As hot air is pulled out and away from your plants, the carbon filter scrubs odors from the air on the way out.